lazarow/maxmodels-build-II/README.md

 # maxmodels (build II)

 This project is an extended version of the original [maxmodels](https://github.com/lazarow/maxmodels).
-While it builds upon the ideas and features from the previous version, Build II includes major changes that set it apart from earlier releases.
+While it builds upon the ideas and features from the previous version, **build II** includes major changes that set it apart from earlier releases.

 ## Installation and compiling